LINC-BIT/legodnn/README.md

 ## 1 Introduction

- At present, there are six kinds of visual DNN applications widely used, including image classification, semantic segmentation, object detection, action recognition, anomaly detection and pose estimation.
-The six visual DNN applications all contain a large number of convolution layers.
+ At present, LegoDNN (https://dl.acm.org/doi/abs/10.1145/3447993.3483249) includes six kinds of widely used visual DNN applications, including image classification, semantic segmentation, object detection, action recognition, anomaly detection and pose estimation.
+The DNNs in all visual applications contain a large number of convolution layers and blocks.

 ![image](https://user-images.githubusercontent.com/73862727/146324643-f0ddfbcc-dfd7-4ef4-b5d3-0e3600e984d0.png)

- - **Image classification** is an image processing method to distinguish different categories of object from an image.
+ - **Image classification** applications distinguish different categories of object from an image.
 The method first takes an image as input, then extracts the image's feature via convolutional layers, and finally outputs the probability of categories via fully connected layers.
 Take ResNet18 as example, which is shown in Figure (a), it can be divided into three parts: root, four stages and fully connected layer.
 Other applications use Resent18 pre-trained by ImageNet to extract image features, and make further modifications on the four stages.
 The pre-trained ResNet18 is so called Backbone.

-- **Semantic segmentation** is aimed to classify pixels of an image, and has been widely used in the medical image field and unmanned vehicles field.
-A semantic segmentation network is usually based on an encoder-decoder structure; Figure (b) shows a classical FCN model structure.
-The same as the object detection network, encoder is used to extract features of images, corresponding to the root convolution layer and for stages on the left side of figure (b).Its decoder is used to gradually restore the missing information of encoder,corresponding to the remaining convolution layers on the right side of figure(b).
+- **Semantic segmentation** applications are widely used in medical images and driverless scenes.
+A typical DNN model has an  encoder-decoder structure, in which the encoder corresponds to an image classification network and the decoder varies across different DNNs.
+For example, in fully convolutional networks (FCN)~\cite{long2015fully} (Figure (b)), the encoder corresponds to the four stages in ResNet and the decoder contains four convolution layers.

-- **Object detection** is used to detect coordinates of the frames containing objects (e.g., people, dogs, cars) and recognize the objects.
+- **Object detection** applications detect coordinates of the frames containing objects (e.g., people, dogs, cars) and recognize the objects.
 Its mainstream networks can be divided into three parts: Backbone, net and detector.
 Figure (c) shows a popular object detection network YOLO-V3.
-Its backbone is a ResNet18 which is divided into two parts :a root convolution layer and four stages here.Its detector is the two conected convolution layers before each output.And all the remaining convolution layers form the net.
+Its backbone is a ResNet18 which is divided into two parts :a root convolution layer and four stages here.
+Its detector is the two conected convolution layers before each output.
+All the remaining convolution layers form the net.

-- **Action recognition**  can recognize an object's actions in video clips, such as speaking, waving, etc. As shown in Figure (d), a classical two-stream convolutional networks for action recognition in videos is presented.
+- **Action recognition** applications recognize an object's actions in video clips, such as speaking, waving, etc. As shown in Figure (d), a classical two-stream convolutional networks is presented.
 The network is divided into spatial convolutional network and temporal convolutional network, both of which use image classification networks to perform classification tasks.

- - **Anomaly detection**  is used to detect anomalies in data, particularly the image and video data.
+ - **Anomaly detection** applications detect anomalies in data, particularly the image and video data.
 This network can be divided into two categories: (1) self-training-based model; (2) GAN-based model.
-As shown in Figure (e1) and Figure (e2), self-training-based model uses ResNet18 to extracts data's feature, uses fully connected layer to make prediction; GAN-based model is a simple and symmetric AutoEncoder model.
+As shown in Figure (e1) and Figure (e2), self-training-based model uses ResNet18 to extract data's feature, use fully connected layer to make prediction; GAN-based model is a simple and symmetric AutoEncoder model.

  - **Pose estimation** focuses on the problem of identifying the orientation of a 3-D object.
 It has been widely used in many fields such as robot vision, motion tracking, etc. The mainstream pose estimation networks are mainly divided into two categories.
 The first one first detects an object from an image, and then detects the key points of the object.
 Network structure of this category is similar to objection detection's.
 In contrast, the second one first finds the key points and then groups the points.
 In this way, it can obtain the detect results.
 Network structure of the second one is similar to semantic segmentation's.

 LegoDNN([Paper](https://dl.acm.org/doi/abs/10.1145/3447993.3483249))is a lightweight, block-grained and scalable solution for running multi-DNN wrokloads in mobile vision systems.
 It extracts the blocks of original models via convolutional layers, generates sparse blocks, and retrains the sparse blocks.
 By composing these blocks, LegoDNN expands the scaling options of original models.
 At runtime, it optimizes the block selection process using optimization algorithms.
 The following figure shows a LegoDNN example of ResNet18.
-This project is a PyTorch-based implementation of LegoDNN, and allow to convert the deep neural networks in the above six mainstream applications to LegoDNN.
-With the LegoDNN, original models are able to dynamically scale at the edge, and adapt to the change of device resources.
+This project is a PyTorch-based implementation of LegoDNN, and allows to convert the deep neural networks in the above six mainstream applications to LegoDNN.
+With  LegoDNN, original models are able to dynamically scale at edge, and adapt to changing device resources.